shyanka21/Applied-Data-Science-Capstone---IBM/README.md

 Capstone Introduction and Understanding the Datasets

-1.Collecting the Data:
+1.Collecting the Data

-2.Data Wrangling:
+2.Data Wrangling

 Week 2

 1.Exploratory Analysis Using SQL
 2.Exploratory Analysis Using Pandas and Matplotlib

 Week 3